 Both the RX100 V and the G5X are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The RX100 V replaced the earlier Sony RX100 IV, while the G5X does not have a direct predecessor.

-So what is the bottom line?
-Is the Sony RX100 V better than the Canon G5 X or vice versa?
+So what conclusions can be drawn?
+Which of the two cameras – the Sony RX100 V or the Canon G5 X – has the upper hand?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).